nawa094/ElevatorTycoon/README.md

 [![.NET](https://github.com/nawa094/ElevatorTycoon/actions/workflows/dotnet.yml/badge.svg)](https://github.com/nawa094/ElevatorTycoon/actions/workflows/dotnet.yml)

 Welcome to **Elevator Tycoon**, a .NET C# console application where you manage a fleet of elevators to efficiently transport passengers in a high-rise building.
-This project is designed to simulate real-world elevator behavior, including capacity management, destination queuing, and real-time updates.
-It’s a fun and educational way to explore asynchronous programming, event-driven design, and unit testing in C#.
+This project simulates real-world elevator behavior, including capacity management, destination queuing, and real-time updates.
+It’s a fun and educational way to explore asynchronous programming, event-driven design, configuration management, and unit testing in C#.

 ---